basiljs/basil.js/roadmap.md

 - [ ] bundle the library to make it a single file distribution
 - [ ] ES6?

+## Enhancements

+- [ ] Set MM as default unit not pixels.
+We are in ID on paper as output

 ## Possible new features

 - [ ] HSL / HSB color mode